cns-iu/macroscope-kiosk/readme.md

 ## Development Workflow

 1. Use `gulp serve` to launch a browser sync server on the source files.
 This will open a browser window which automatically reloads whenever you save a file.

-2. Work on a feature and write unit/e2e tests for that feature.

-3. When you are done, use `gulp test` to run the unit tests.
-Then use `gulp protractor` to run the e2e tests.
-If you see any errors, your new feature must have broken something.

-4. Use `gulp build` to build an optimized version of the app for distribution.
-The new build will appear in */dist/*.

-5. Run the new build using `gulp serve:dist`.
-Test it using `gulp protractor:dist`.

-6. Commit changes!

 ### List of Gulp tasks

 * `gulp` or `gulp build` to build an optimized version of your application in `/dist`
 * `gulp serve` to launch a browser sync server on your source files
 * `gulp serve:dist` to launch a server on your optimized application
-* `gulp test` to launch your unit tests with Karma
-* `gulp test:auto` to launch your unit tests with Karma in watch mode
-* `gulp protractor` to launch your e2e tests with Protractor
-* `gulp protractor:dist` to launch your e2e tests with Protractor on the dist files

 More information on the gulp tasks in the [User Guide](https://github.com/Swiip/generator-gulp-angular/blob/master/docs/user-guide.md).

-### Note about videogular library
+### Building Issues

+The home icon for the breadcrumb menu does not get properly packaged.
+When building, change the url from `../../../assets/images/home.png` to `../assets/images/home.png`

 At present, the videogular icon font doesn't get properly packaged in the `build` step.
 As a result, they've been copied from */bower_components/videogular-themes/default/fonts* to */src/assets/fonts* and a CSS rule has been added to *index.css*.
 If the videogular theme is updated or changed, those fonts will need to be updated manually (or someone will have to fix the gulp build step).

 In addition, the `src` for the video is currently hard-coded due to issues with how `videogular` handles dynamic sources.
 Future iterations that feature videos will either have to continue hard-coding or figure out how to fix the problem.

 ## Deployment

 Generate the build for deployment using `gulp build`.
 Copy the contents of */dist/* to the deployment machine.

 The application will need to be run in a full-screen web browser, and efforts need to be made to keep users from exiting the browser or accessing the OS.
 Generally Chrome is preferred, but for iteration XI we were forced to use Firefox due to a problem with touch interaction in Chrome for one of the macroscopes.

 ### Iteration XI Deployment
 We used a computer running Windows 10.
 We had to set the Windows display scaling to 100 in order to keep the browser from scaling up the UI.

 We used [Firefox Portable](http://portableapps.com/apps/internet/firefox_portable) in order to have a self-contained browser whose settings we could alter without worrying about other browser installations on the machine.
 Then we configured it for kiosk use with the following steps: